open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 and passes the export-friendly span data representation to the configured `SpanExporter`, as soon as they are finished.

+The processor MUST synchronize calls to `Span Exporter`'s `Export` to make sure that they are not invoked concurrently.

 **Configurable parameters:**

 * `exporter` - the exporter where the spans are pushed.